 I've done work for Ford, Atomized, P&G, Gap, Boys & Girls Clubs of America, MetroPCS, Valvoline, North American Properties, Coca-Cola, Wrigley, Sunrun, Walmart, Publix, Cadillac Jack, Equifax, IHG.

 - The experience of hiring programmers to build Local Menus is the catalyst that originally encouraged me to learn how to code.

 - I was on a segment of reality tv a long time ago.
 It's silly, don't watch it.

 - I published some observations about UX & game design at Game of Thumbs.
-It's overall highly functional in its implementation.
 It's always fun to stretch the boundaries of a WordPress-driven UI.
 It took a lot of time to write new critiques, so I was in the process of streamlining it when Apple announced that it would be sunsetting affiliate payments.